kinopio-club/kinopio-client/src/data/apiDocs.md

 Name | Type | Description
 --- | --- | ---
 <code class="users">id</code>                               | `String`  | The unique ID of the user.
 Is not user updateable
 <code class="users">apiKey</code>                           | `UUID`    | Used in Authentication headers to make API calls as the currentUser.
 Generated and returned only when user signs up or in.
-Is not user updateable
+Is not user updateable.
+Grants `root` scope, so should not be shared.
+<code class="users">atMentionDateIsRelative</code>          | `Boolean`    | Whether @dates assigned to cards by the user should default to relative format (e.g. 2 days left), instead of the default absolute format.
 <code class="users">cardsCreatedCount</code>                | `Integer` | The number of cards the user has created if they're not a paid user, used to enforce the free user limit.
 Is not user updatable.
 <code class="users">cardsCreatedCountRaw</code>                | `Integer` | Similar to `cardsCreatedCount` except the raw version increments even if your're a free user on a paid user space.
 This is a vanity metric and is not used to enforce free user limits.
 <code class="users">cardSettingsDefaultCharacterLimit</code>            | `Integer` | The max number of characters you can enter in a card.
 Either 300 (default) or 4000 (max).
 Constrained character limits are meant to encourage using cards to represent single ideas.
 But this override exists for those who don't want that.